 Cracked Up is a bulk egg powder that ends up being really cheap per serving.
 It comes in large bags with 70 servings per bag.

 The shelf life is 18 to 36 months, which is pretty good.
 However, the packaging isn’t great.
-If you don’t use the egg powder quickly after opening the bag, it can end up getting clumpy or going rancid.
+If you don’t use the egg powder quickly after opening the bag, it can get clumpy or rancid.

 - Spray dried*